 Open Source Alternatives

-CDN, DDoS protection, DNS, and edge computing platform.
+Cloudflare CDN, DDoS protection, DNS, and reverse proxy.

 Cloudflare's lock-in depends on which products you use.
 DNS-only users switch by changing nameservers (takes 5 minutes but up to 48 hours for propagation).
 Teams using Workers, R2, D1, or Tunnel are deeper in the ecosystem.
 The CDN and DDoS protection are the hardest to replace: Cloudflare's free tier offers protection that would cost thousands elsewhere.
 Teams using only CDN and DNS can migrate in a day.
 Teams with Workers at the edge, custom WAF rules, and Tunnel configurations should budget 1-2 weeks.
 The hidden cost is DDoS protection: without Cloudflare's Anycast network, you're exposed to attacks that Cloudflare absorbed silently.